nahanoo/deletion_detection/README.md

 ## Usage

-The tool can then be called using `deletion_detection BAMFILE OUTPUTDIR`

 Help page called with `deletion_detection -h`:
 ```
-usage: detect_deletions [-h] [--output_no_alignment_regions] [--min_counts MIN_COUNTS] [--min_frequency MIN_FREQUENCY]
+usage: detect_deletions [-h] [--output_no_alignment_regions]
+                        [--min_counts MIN_COUNTS]
+                        [--min_frequency MIN_FREQUENCY]
                         bam_file output_dir

 Deletion detection based on sorted BAM files.
-By default it only detects deletions which are located in reads.
-Adding the
+By default it only detects
+deletions which are located in reads.
+Adding the --output_no_alignment_regions
---output_no_alignment_regions will also output the regions in the reference where no reads aligned.
-This feature requires
+will also output the regions in the reference where no reads aligned.
+This
-SAMtools>=1.11 in your PATH.
+feature requires SAMtools>=1.11 in your PATH.

 positional arguments:
   bam_file              path to sorted BAM file.
-  output_dir            ouput direcotry.
+  output_dir            output direcotry.

 optional arguments:
   -h, --help            show this help message and exit
   --output_no_alignment_regions
-                        outputs the regions in the reference where no reads aligned.
-This feature requires SAMtools>=1.11 in your PATH.
+                        outputs the regions in the reference where no reads
+                        aligned.
+This feature requires SAMtools>=1.11 in your
+                        PATH.
   --min_counts MIN_COUNTS
                         minimal observed reads with the deletion [default is 5]
   --min_frequency MIN_FREQUENCY
-                        minimal observed frequency of deletion (observed reads with deletion divided by coverage) [default is 5]
+                        minimal observed frequency of the deletion (observed
+                        reads with the deletion divided by the coverage at this
+                        position) [default is 0.8]

 ```